kube-academy/onboarding/CONTRIBUTING.md

 When recording your video course, remember to keep it under seven minutes.
 If your video is longer than seven minutes, you are going to need to edit the content to comply with the time limit.
 If you need help editing content, contact KubeAcademy for assistance.

-## Video Equipment

-I need help here.

-Tips for looking at the camera.
-Sit, or stand?
-Tips for remembering content.
-Tips for using a script.
-Tips for not using a script.
-Video Editing
-Script editing

-### Lights, Mics and Other

-I need input.

 ## Deploy Content
 Deploying content to a public, production environment requires a number of steps.
 The following diagram covers many of the major steps.
 The blue boxes reflect activities most content contributors are actively engaged in doing.